cucumber/cucumber-jvm/metrics/README.md

 cost: downtime for the targeted application (by default in TimeUnit.SECONDS)

+costString: is a possibility to get cost in properties.

 ## JMX

 All metrics of @Time and @Times are available in the JVM via JMX.